jdevfullstack-tutorials/code-testing/README.md

 should be closely monitored
 through testing

-Then, the effect is immediate: when you look at the code, it's really neat.
+Then, the effect was immediate: when I looked at the code, it's really neat.

 So, from that point in time,